 Gradually, you’ll become more aware of your habits, patterns and conditioning; and you’ll establish a set of insights, learning points, tools and procedures which will serve you for the rest of your life.

-My extensive blog uses my own training journals as well as current posts to provide insights into the nature of the work.
+My extensive blog uses my journals from that 4-year training, as well as current posts to provide insights into the nature of the work.
 One entry in particular – The List – offers a comprehensive summary of the development process.
 It contains 137 carefully chosen entries which have been distilled further into the 9 Tiles below.

 Each tile offers guidance about what to expect as you begin to pay closer attention to your life.
 They have been kept as simple as possible, but there is depth to each one, which you can explore further in the blog post, The Nine Tiles.

 One excellent way to approach the work is to read my book first.
+(I would say that, wouldn’t I?)
 Its story prompts you to contemplate your own behaviour and conditioning.
 Furthermore, it means that when we work together, you are more prepared and can hit the ground running.

 You can read the book cover to cover, but you can also just dip into it when you need some inspiration, guidance, or a simple reminder.
 As one reader described: